entropeuticq/FredMathewAss4-movie-starter/self-evaluation.md

 - Check under *5.
 No memory leaks using g++*
 - Check under *6.
 No memory leaks using valgrind*

-Q: Do the tests sufficiently test the code: ENTER_NUMBER
+Q: Do the tests sufficiently test the code: 0

+to my knowledge every function/large code block is called during testing, super hard to ensure this though so I could be wrong
 - -1 for each large block of code not executed
 - -2 for each function that is never called when testing
 - Check under *7.
 Tests have full code coverage* paying attention to *The lines below were never executed*

-Q: Are all functions in .h and .cpp file documents (min -3): ENTER_NUMBER
+Q: Are all functions in .h and .cpp file documents (min -3): 0

 - -1 for each function not documented